Premium Leather iPad Pro 11 Case

 The installation is not as challenging as it sounds.
 It takes under 10 seconds to do and once the tablet is installed, there really is no reason to remove it but easy to do if you want to.
 The screen can easily be cleaned when it's in the tray as no part of the glass is blocked.
 Overall, it really works well and is a quantum leap forward vs. the old, stamped frame we used for the last 8 years.

 The frame worked great.
 It was an excellent solution when the bezel around the screen was 10 or 15 millimeters.
 Now with near, bezel-less screens, the frame became obsolete.
 The tray provides more protection than the frame, especially around the corners.
 It's lighter and easier to use.
 It's a win, win, win.
-That's what good product design is all about.
+That's what good product design is all about and this iPad Pro 11 Folio case has this in spades.

 JDK: As always, thank you for your time.